Shark Valley Tram Trail: A Biking Adventure in The Everglades

 Last Word

-The everglades are known as one of the most unique environments on earth, It is the largest designated wilderness in the eastern United States and is home to 13 endangered and threatened species list.
+The Everglades are known as one of the most unique environments on Earth.
+It is the largest designated wilderness in the eastern United States and is home to 13 endangered and threatened species.
 It is also the only place in the world where American alligators and American crocodiles coexist in the wild.

 I can see why these wetlands go overlooked.
-They lack some of the striking vistas, and landscapes that other wild areas of the country have, but the mangroves and sawgrass fields have a beauty all their own.
+They lack some striking vistas and landscapes that other wild areas of the country have, but the mangroves and sawgrass fields have a beauty all their own.

 Share: